Moving Average Crossover Strategy: The Only 5 Setups You Actually Need

 The 5 Essential Moving Average Crossover Setups

-After analysing thousands of profitable crossover trades from funded accounts, five specific setups emerge as consistently profitable.
+After analyzing thousands of profitable crossover trades from funded accounts, five specific setups emerge as consistently profitable.
 Each addresses different market conditions and timeframes while maintaining institutional discipline.

 Setup 1: 9/21 EMA for Day Trading